 Tree Top Builders and the Tree House Construction Process

-If you decide to get a permit for your custom tree house, then Tree Top Builders will take care of the whole process for you from contacting the township, learning what their rules for tree house accessories and tree house construction are, and handling tree house inspections and following through until the tree house is approved and received use & occupancy.
-We don’t do this often for tree houses, but we are familiar with the process because we used to build custom ground houses and additions before Tree Top Builders was born in 2003.
+If you decide to get a permit for your custom tree house, then Tree Top Builders will assist you in the process.
+We recommend you contact the township to learn their rules for tree house accessories and tree house construction, including any set back & engineering requirements.
+If a permit is required, Tree Top Builders will work with the township and handle any tree house inspections and following through until the tree house is approved and has received use & occupancy.
+Even though each state and county is different regarding tree houses, we are familiar with the process because we used to build custom ground houses and additions before Tree Top Builders was born in 2003.
 We’ll make the tree house approval process easy for you.

 Need even more information?
 Tree Top Builders offers consulting services for building tree houses and we also schedule tree house workshops where you can gain hands-on experience for constructing tree houses.